gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: likelihood_inversion_filter

-       Employ the inversion filter of *Cuba-Borda, Guerrieri, and Iacoviello (2019)* when estimating the model.
+       Employ the inversion filter of *Cuba-Borda, Guerrieri, Iacoviello, and Zhong (2019)* when estimating the model.
 Default: not enabled.

     .. option:: likelihood_piecewise_kalman_filter